 So, I got this email yesterday from WP Engine entitled “Introducing WP Engine’s New Site Monitoring Tool!” and with the subtitle “Get immediate alerts when an issue is detected on your site”.

-They Just Released a Website Monitoring Tool?
+Have they Just Released a Website Monitoring Tool?

 My reaction: Really… just now… in 2022… you just released such tools?